katehuntsman/capstone-project-report/README.md

 ## Data Collection

-We used the Kaggle dataset *Viral Social Media Trends and Engagement Analysis*.
+I used the Kaggle dataset *Viral Social Media Trends and Engagement Analysis*.
 It contains post data like views, likes, shares, comments, categories, and when posts were published.

 ---

 ## Data Preparation

-We cleaned the data by removing missing info and duplicates.
+I cleaned the data by removing missing info and duplicates.
 Categories were turned into numbers, and timestamps were converted into date and time features.
 We also made a new label showing if a post is viral or not.

 ---

 ## Exploratory Data Analysis

-We explored the data to see how likes, shares, and comments vary across different post types, categories, and times.
+I explored the data to see how likes, shares, and comments vary across different post types, categories, and times.
 We used charts like histograms and boxplots to find trends.

 ![Correlation Heatmap](screenshots/correlation_heatmap.png)
 ![Distribution of Views](screenshots/distrib_of_views.png)